Automattic/legalmattic/Terms of Service/WordPress.com/EN-Terms-of-Service.md

 **Woo Services**

-*Woo services includes WooCommerce, WooPayments, Woo Shipping, Woo Tax, MailPoet, and other products or services available at WooCommerce.com.
+*Woo services includes WooCommerce, WooPayments, WooCommerce Shipping, WooCommerce Tax, MailPoet, and other products or services available at WooCommerce.com.
 (Please note that for the use of Third-Party Services — as defined below — additional terms may govern).*

 -   If you reside outside of the Designated Countries: WooCommerce, Inc.
 -   If you reside in the Designated Countries: WooCommerce Ireland Ltd.

 We refer to Automattic Inc., Aut O’Mattic A8C Ireland Ltd., WooCommerce, Inc., and WooCommerce Ireland Ltd. collectively as “Automattic,” “us,” or “we” throughout these Terms.

 2\.
-Your Account
+Your Use of Our Services and Your Account
 ----------------

 When using our Services requires an account, you agree to provide us with complete and accurate information and to keep the information current so that we can communicate with you about your account.
 We may need to send you emails about notable updates (like changes to our Terms of Service or Privacy Policy), or to let you know about legal inquiries or complaints we receive about the ways you use our Services so you can make informed choices in response.

 We may limit your access to our Services until we’re able to verify your account information, like your email address.

-When you create a WordPress.com account, we consider that to be an inquiry about our products and services, which means that we may also contact you to share more details about what we have to offer (i.e., marketing).
+When you create an account, we consider that to be an inquiry about our products and services, which means that we may also contact you to share more details about what we have to offer (i.e., marketing).
 Don’t worry — if you aren’t interested, you can opt out of the marketing communications, whether it’s an email, phone call, or text message.

-You’re solely responsible and liable for all activity under your account.
-You’re also fully responsible for maintaining the security of your account (which includes keeping your password secure).
-We’re not liable for any acts or omissions by you, including any damages of any kind incurred as a result of your acts or omissions.
-If you get fired because of a blog post you write about your boss, that’s on you.
+You’re solely responsible and liable for your use of our Services and all activity under your account.
+You’re also fully responsible for using our Services securely and maintaining the security of your account as well as the security of any physical hardware or connected devices (which, among other things, includes keeping your password secure and your devices and apps up to date).

 Don’t share or misuse your access credentials.
 And notify us immediately of any unauthorized uses of your account, store, or website, or of any other breach of security.
 If we believe your account has been compromised, we may suspend or disable it.